 Why Is the Food Supply Chain Important?

 The food supply chain is important because it is what helps meet the consumer demand for high-quality food products.
 Those participants that are involved with food production ensure safe and sustainable food production.
-This is what consumers are looking for when it comes to their food items.
+This is what consumers are looking for when it comes to their food items and executive order.

 Where Does the Food Supply Chain Start?